quchen/articles/applicative_monad.md

 Haskell 2014: `Applicative => Monad` proposal (AMP)
 ===================================================

 Haskell calls a couple of historical accidents its own.
-While some of them, such as the "number classes" hierarchy, can be justified by pragmatism, there is one thing that stands out as, well, not that: Applicative not being a superclass of Monad.
+While some of them, such as the "number classes" hierarchy, can be justified by pragmatism or lack of a strictly better suggestion, there is one thing that stands out as, well, not that: Applicative not being a superclass of Monad.

 I will use the abbreviation *AMP* for the "`Applicative => Monad` Proposal".